 The Qualifier is a student's first step toward achieving candidacy in the doctoral program.
 This Qualifier functions as Georgia Tech's Comprehensive Examination.
 The Qualifier's format can vary by study area.
-In the semester in which they take the qualifying exam, the student registers for CS 7999 (Prep-Doctoral Qual Exam, section PHD).
+In the semester in which they take the qualifying exam, the student registers for three to six hours of CS 7999 (Prep-Doctoral Qual Exam, section PHD).
 This is a permit only course; please email your home school's graduate coordinator for approval.